 The FAFSA determines the Expected Family Contribution (EFC), the estimated amount a family can contribute to a student's education.
 This amount is reported on the Student Aid Report (SAR).

-The Hendrix Office of Financial Aid calculates a yearly cost of attendance (COA) budget that accounts for the College's full comprehensive fee (tuition, double occupancy residence hall room, unlimited board plan, and student activity fee) along with health insurance, textbooks, lab fees, parking permit and money for personal expenses.
+The Hendrix Office of Financial Aid calculates a yearly cost of attendance (COA) budget that accounts for the College's tuition and fees; average or median housing allowance; food allowance; books, course materials, supplies, and equipment allowance; transportation estimate; an estimate of miscellaneous personal expenses; and an average of federal student loan fees.
 Your "demonstrated financial need" is the difference between the Hendrix COA and your EFC.

 Your family should make it a priority to complete the FAFSA.
 Some families incorrectly assume that they do not qualify for need-based assistance and skip this important step.
 The only way to make sure that you are eligible to be considered for need-based assistance at Hendrix is to submit the FAFSA.

-*Need-based sources of financial aid include the Federal Pell Grant, Federal Supplement Grant, Federal Stafford Loan, Federal Perkins Loan, Federal Work-Study, Hendrix Aid Grant, and Hendrix Priddy Scholarship.
+*Need-based sources of financial aid include the Federal Pell Grant, Federal Supplement Educational Opportunity, Federal Subsidized Stafford Loan, Federal Work-Study, and Hendrix Aid Grant.